 Current device storage tree: Shutdown Plan: Error: Could not stat device /dev/disk/by-id/wwn-eui.0100000000000000 Waiting on device path: /dev/disk/by-id/wwn-eui.0100000000000000 An error occured handling 'disk-nvme0n1': OSError - [Errno Failed to find device at path: %s]

-What happened is the installer is trying to access the NVMe drive by its WWN (World Wide Name).
-WWN is a standardize way for storage drives to have the same ID regardless of machine and often are used to address SAN resources (think like mac addresses on a network but for disks across the network on a iSCSI storage server).
+WWN is a standardized way for storage drives to have the same ID regardless of the machine and often are used to address SAN resources (think like mac addresses on a network but for disks across the network on an iSCSI storage server).
 Something about the direct attachment of PCIe NVMe drives produces an issue with WWN ID generation.
 For “normal” SATA drives, the WWN looks like

 /dev/disk/by-id/wwn-0x5000c500a2a745c4 but if you see the WWN generated for our NVMe drive it is mostly zeros,

-While the NVMe drive is correctly loaded and accessible, linux just didn’t put in the symlink for the questionable WWN ID that is auto generated for us.
+While the NVMe drive is correctly loaded and accessible, ubuntu didn’t load the symlink for the questionable WWN ID that is auto generated for us.

 cd /dev/disk/by-id/ sudo ln -s ../../nvme0n1 wwn-eui.0100000000000000 sudo ln -s ../../nvme0n1p1 wwn-eui.0100000000000000-part1 (there are 14 zeros after the 1)